bioacoustic-ai/bacpipe/README.md

 `pip install -r requirements.txt`

+#### For Windows use the windows-specific requirements

+`pip install -r requirements_windows.txt`

+If you do not have admin rights and encounter a `permission denied` error when using `pip install`, use `python -m pip install ...` instead.

 ### Test the installation you can execute the test suite.

 By doing so you will also ensure that the directory structure for the model checkpoints will be created.

 `pytest -v --disable-warnings test_embedding_creation.py`

+Again, for windows in case of restricted permissions, use `python -m pytest -v --disable-warnings test_embedding_creation.py`.

 ### Add the model checkpoints that are not included by default.